 Throughout these periods, the social and political climate of Greece also played a role in the evolution of clothing.

-The democratic ideals of the Classical period, for example, promoted a certain level of simplicity and uniformity in dress, as a reflection of the egalitarian ethos of the city-state, particularly in Athens.
+The democratic ideals of the Classical period, for example, promoted a certain level of simplicity and uniformity in dress, to reflect the egalitarian ethos of the city-state, particularly in Athens.

 In contrast, the opulence of the Hellenistic period mirrored the wealth and cosmopolitan nature of a society that had become an empire.

-The influence of Greek clothing did not wane with the decline of the Greek city-states; rather, it was absorbed into the Roman Empire, where it continued to evolve and influence fashion.
+The influence of Greek clothing did not wane with the decline of the Greek city-states; rather, it was absorbed into the Roman Empire, where it continued to evolve and shape fashion.